solliancenet/microsoft-mysql-developer-guide/artifacts/Misc/01_PushImagesToAcr.md

 # Push images to Azure Container Registry

-1. If you haven't already, be sure to push your images to your Azure Container Registry.
+1. If they haven't already, push the images to the Azure Container Registry.

     ```Powershell
     $acrName = "mysqldevSUFFIX";